 Website builders have changed the game in many ways.
 One of these is the money – you don’t need to spend hundreds of dollars on a web designer anymore.

-If you’re a fan of frugality, you’ll love Weebly.
+If you’re a fan of frugality, you’ll love Weebly – the website builder with the highest value for money score of any other builder we’ve tested.
 It has some of the most affordable price plans on the market, and offers a free plan to boot.
-Its premium plans range from just $8 per month to $26 per month (see the image below for more detail).
+Its premium plans range from just $6 per month to $26 per month when paid annually (see the image below for more detail).

 GoDaddy is also really cheap.
-There are four paid plans to choose from, starting from just $6.99 per month, up to $17.49 per month.
+There are four paid plans to choose from, you can go for the free plan and then the paid plans start from just $6.99 per month, up to $29.99 per month.

 We’ve pitched Weebly and GoDaddy against each other in all the key areas for building a website.
 Using our expert knowledge and results from our user testing, we really got under the skin of each platform to find out what makes them tick.